yanghuanghe/scrambling_activity/README.md

 e.
 The time-course of the fluorescence signal will be automatically plotted and corresponding t1/2 value will be shown in a separate window.
 3. Demo data is included in this zip file.
 4. Detailed step-by-step introduction (with snapshots) on using the code is included in a separate pdf file.
 The expected outcome is also included.

+Note: files 10000 to 10010 are examples for demenstration purpose.